taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 A ripple of laughter runs through the Central Hearth, lightening the mood.
 Jina winks at Min, who gives Jina a look of fierce adoration.
 Osiel smiles grimly.

-Osiel: **"I would agree with you, but I'm more worried about how Min will infiltrate a society that surveils and documents *literally everything*.
-While I can think of a dozen ways to stay off the Orbiters' radar, none of them include 'apply to their flagship training program for space exploration, where they give students access to cutting-edge Orbiter tech'."**
+Osiel: **"I'm more worried about how Min will infiltrate a society that surveils and documents literally *everything*.
+While I can think of a dozen ways to stay off the Orbiters' radar, none of them include 'apply to their most prestigious school for space exploration, where even apprentices have access to cutting-edge Orbiter tech'."**

 ### Page 4

 Min removes her hand from the amethyst pedestal, ending the video playback up on the bubble ceiling, and folds her arms in exasperation.

-Min: **"That's why I'll first spend time in the Underground Cities building up a fake Universal Record.
+Min: **"That's why I'll first build up a fake Universal Record!
 Amadou's old contacts in [Sumaq Urqu](https://en.wikipedia.org/wiki/Cerro_Rico) can help--"**

 Osiel loses his temper and throws up a hand towards the bubble ceiling.